samuellin01/CS50-Final-Project/README.md

 4) Git might ask you to sign in into Github.
 5) Run `git push`
 6) Go to github online and check if it actually worked.

+Before running Flask on your local IDE (such as VSCode):
+--> If it says `ModuleNotFoundError: No module named 'cs50'`, run `pip install cs50` or `pip3 install cs50` --> If it says `ModuleNotFoundError: No module named 'flask_session'`, run `pip install Flask-Session` --> pip install any other APIs that we end up using

+To run Flask on your local IDE:
+1) Run `export FLASK_APP=application`
+2) Run `export FLASK_ENV=development`
+3) Run `flask run`
+If it works, the IDE will provide you with a local IP address, which you can copy/paste into your browser.